 1965: The McCoy’s cover of Little Willlie John’s “Fever” peaked at #7 on Billboard Hot 100.

-1965: “Lightning Strikes” by Lou Christie began its first of fifteen weeks on the Billboard Hot 100, later becoming his only record to top the chart.
+1965: Lou Christie’s only chart-topping record, “Lightning Strikes,” began its first of fifteen weeks on the Billboard Hot 100.

 1965: The Young Rascals debuted on the Billboard Hot 100 chart with their first single, “I Ain’t Gonna Eat Out My Heart Anymore,” which later reached #52.